mckenney5/Crawl/README.md

 ## Notes

+So far most (if not all) switches makes crawl unstable.
+Running Crawl <http/https><Website> is still realitivly stable.

 Windows* = Any version of Windows as long as it can handle Visual Studios version that supports .NET Framework 2.0 or higher

 GNU/Linux also means any Unix based operating system that can run Mono ( http://mono-project.com )